 Please email firstname.lastname@example.org with any questions regarding the Master of Science in Financial Planning and Wealth Management program at Michigan State University.

-Admission to the program is competitive and is based on the applicant’s overall record.
+Admission to the Master’s in Financial Planning and Wealth Management program is competitive and is based on the applicant’s overall record.
 Meeting the minimum standards does not guarantee admission.

 Read more about the admission criteria, process, deadlines, and how to apply.Learn More

-The curriculum is focused on the core 6 classes that are required for the educational component of the CFP.
-Beyond those, the program is flexible and allows students to choose courses that will meet their specific professional needs.Learn More
+The curriculum is focused on the core 6 classes that are required for the educational component of the CFP exam.
+Beyond those, the program is flexible and allows you to choose courses that will meet your unique professional goals.Learn More

-Tuition is billed in a block format and is payable in two equal installments at the beginning of each semester.
-Tuition for the M.S. in Financial Planning and Wealth Management program is currently $35,000 (for out-of-state students) or $30,000 (for in-state students) and covers charges for credits and departmental fees.Learn More
+Tuition is billed in two equal installments at the beginning of each semester.
+Tuition for the M.S. in Financial Planning and Wealth Management program is currently $975 per credit hour and covers charges for credits and departmental fees.Learn More

 The CFP (Certified Financial Planner) is a professional designation awarded by the CFF Board of Standards.
 The designation is widely recognized in the professional planning community.
 Our graduates are positioned to succeed on the CFP exam as the curriculum is designed to cover the 72 learning objectives required by the board.
-This program is in the registration process pending final approval expected by 9/2/2021.
+As a registered CFP Program, students earning this degree will be able to take the CFP exam upon graduation.

 You’ll form relationships here that not only will enhance your career opportunities but will become lifelong friendships.

 For additional details on the Broad Master of Science in Financial Planning and Wealth Management program at MSU, complete our brief request form.
 We look forward to connecting.